-The unfunded liability is expected to be eliminated in 2022.
-With the combination of less than expected investment returns in 2018 and limited time remaining to recover losses, elimination of the unfunded liability may be optimistic.
-Please note, a well-funded insurance system has reserves to ensure long term sustainability.
+Upon elimination of the elimination of the unfunded liability, we will turn our attention to maintaining our funded status while providing some stability in terms of assessment and benefit rates.
+To that end, a well-funded insurance system often has reserves to ensure long term sustainability.
 To achieve this, a funding ratio well in excess of 100% will likely be required.

 We believe the funding plan is viable given that assessment revenues continue to exceed current year claim costs by a substantial margin even in years where we have experienced significant investment losses.
-For 2020, the total portion of the rate expected to fund current operations is \$2.40 leaving \$0.25 to offset any shortfall of investment revenue and reduce the unfunded liability.
+For 2021, the total portion of the rate expected to fund current operations is \$2.43 leaving \$0.22 to offset the shortfall of investment revenue and reduce the unfunded liability.
 A foundation scenario is used to prepare the financial projections and is the basis of the discussion included here.
-Details of the financial projections resulting from the foundation scenario are included in Appendix A and contemplate a funding date of 2022.
+Details of the financial projections resulting from the foundation scenario are included in Appendix A and contemplate a funding date of 2024.